 The fear of being misunderstood and criticized has driven many of us long enough.
-We want what our soul desires and to share our talents because it lights us up.
+We want what our soul desires and to share our talents because it lights us up and that light becomes our gift to others.
 No more explanation needed.

 I posted pictures earlier this summer I was cautiously pleased with, and that changed…